Required for Any Commercial Business to Sell Alcohol

-- Liquor licenses in the City of Rock Island Applications may be obtained from the Executive Secretary in the Mayor’s office, Monday – Friday, 8 am – 5 pm.
+- Liquor licenses in the City of Rock Island Applications may be obtained from the City Clerk in the Mayor’s office, Monday – Friday, 8 am – 5 pm.

 - Completed applications should be turned in to the Mayor’s office for his review with the required documents as listed on the application and the $900.00 application fee.

 - After the Mayor has approved the submission of the application, it will be forwarded to the Police Department for background investigation.
 This portion of the approval process may take up to three weeks to process.

 - Upon completion of the background investigation, the application, along with the findings of the investigation, is forwarded to the Liquor Commissioner.

 - The Liquor Commissioner will approve or reject the issuance of a license based upon the information he has received, and the applicant will be notified of their application status.